msfchen/msfchen.github.io/_posts/2020-10-26-understanding-the-family-of-transformer-models-1.md

 ### **Retrieval-Augmented Language Models**

 In all the models discussed above, the learned knowledge is stored implicitly in the parameters of the models.
 Alternatively, knowledge from a large corpus can be explicitly retrieved by a retriever component of a language model during pre-training, fine-tuning, and inference.
-Two examples, REALM and RAG, are reviewed here.
-REALM uses BERT's encoder as an autoencoding generator, while RAG uses BART's seq2seq model as an autoregressive generator.
+Three examples, REALM, RAG, and FiD, are reviewed here.
+REALM uses BERT's encoder as an autoencoding generator, while RAG and FiD use BART's and T5's, respectively, seq2seq model as an autoregressive generator.

 #### **REALM**